Back to National Guide

 What Affects the Cost

 • Fence length.
 The primary multiplier.
-Brisbane suburban blocks vary from compact inner-city lots to larger acreage-style blocks in outer suburbs.
+Brisbane suburban blocks vary from compact inner-city lots (Paddington, New Farm, West End) to larger acreage-style blocks in outer suburbs (North Lakes, Springfield, Logan).

 • Timber species and treatment.
-Treated pine is the standard.
-Hardwood (ironbark, spotted gum) lasts longer in Brisbane's climate but costs more.
+Treated pine paling ($75–$120/m) is the standard.
+Hardwood (ironbark, spotted gum) at $180–$350/m lasts longer in Brisbane's climate but costs more.
 The maintenance cycle for timber in QLD's humidity is more demanding than in drier southern cities.

 • Pool fencing compliance.
-If the fence borders or encloses a swimming pool, it must comply with QLD pool fencing regulations (minimum 1.2m height, non-climbable zone, self-closing gate).
-This is a separate compliance requirement from standard boundary fencing.
+If the fence borders or encloses a swimming pool, it must comply with AS 1926.1: minimum 1.2m height, 900mm non-climbable zone on the outside, maximum 100mm gaps, and a self-closing, self-latching gate.

 • Ground slope.
-Brisbane's hilly suburbs (Paddington, The Gap, Chapel Hill) mean stepped or raked panels, which take more time and skill.
+Brisbane's hilly inner suburbs (Paddington, The Gap, Chapel Hill, Red Hill) mean stepped or raked panels, adding 15–25% to the per-metre rate.

 • Soil conditions.
-Clay soils in western suburbs hold post concrete well.
-Sandy or loose soils in some bayside areas may need larger footings.
+Clay soils in the western corridor hold post concrete well.
+Sandy or loose soils in some bayside areas (Wynnum, Manly, Cleveland) may need larger-diameter footings.

-A 15-metre treated pine paling fence on flat ground in a newer estate sits toward $1,800.
-A full-boundary hardwood fence on a sloping block in Paddington with driveway gates, pool-compliant sections, and old fence removal pushes toward $9,000.
+A 15-metre treated pine paling fence on flat ground in a newer Springfield or North Lakes estate sits toward $1,800.
+A full-boundary hardwood fence on a sloping Paddington block with driveway gates, pool-compliant sections, and old fence removal pushes toward $9,000.

 Brisbane-Specific Considerations

-Termite risk.
+Termite risk and material choice.
 South East Queensland is one of Australia's highest-risk termite zones.
 Timber fences are vulnerable, particularly where posts contact soil.
-H4-treated posts are the minimum standard, but some homeowners opt for steel posts with timber panels for a longer-lasting fence.
-Regular termite inspections should include fencing, not just the house.
+H4-treated posts are the minimum standard, but some homeowners opt for galvanised steel posts with treated pine palings for a longer-lasting combination.
+Regular termite inspections should include fencing along the boundary, not just the house structure.
+Colorbond fencing provides complete termite immunity and can last 30+ years in Brisbane's conditions with no chemical treatments required.

 Subtropical weathering.
-Brisbane's combination of UV, humidity, and rain means timber fences grey faster and are more prone to mould and mildew than in Melbourne or Adelaide.
-Plan on staining or oiling every 12–18 months if you want to maintain the look.
-Many homeowners accept the grey patina and skip ongoing treatment.
+Brisbane's combination of intense UV, humidity, and heavy rainfall means timber fences grey faster and are more prone to mould and mildew than in Melbourne or Adelaide.
+Expect to stain or oil every 12–18 months to maintain the look.
+Many homeowners accept the natural grey patina and skip ongoing treatment.
+For those who do want to maintain appearance, our deck and fence painting guide covers product options and costs.

-Storm damage.
-Brisbane's summer storms can flatten a fence in minutes.
+Storm damage replacement.
+Brisbane's summer storms, particularly during the November–March storm season, can flatten fences in minutes.
 If you are replacing storm-damaged fencing, your home insurance may cover part of the cost.
-Document the damage with photos before removal and check your policy.
+Document the damage with photos before removing anything, and contact your insurer before commissioning a replacement.
+A good fencing contractor can provide a scope of works document to support your insurance claim.

 Dial Before You Dig.
 Call 1100 before any post hole work.
 Water, gas, and telecom services run along property boundaries throughout Brisbane.
 Free service, 2–3 business days turnaround.